bminortx/bminortx.github.io/_posts/2015-05-31-Rise-Of-AI-Two.md

     </figure>
 </div>

 It knows cars.
-Not a lot, just cars, which is actually damn impressive, but still not really what you would consider a super-human sort of intelligence.
-Yet that video - _that video_ - is the kind of science that strikes fear into the hearts of researchers everywhere.
+Not a lot, just mainly cars, which is actually damn impressive, but still not really what you would consider a super-human sort of intelligence.
+Yet that video - _that video_ - is the kind of science that strikes fear into the hearts of AI ethicists everywhere.

 - - - - - - - - -